curl/curl/docs/ECH.md

 command.

-In a recent (2024-05-20) build on one machine, configure failed to find the ECH-enabled SSL library, apparenly due to the existence of ``$HOME/code/openssl-local-inst/lib/pkgconfig`` as a directory containing various settings.
+In a recent (2024-05-20) build on one machine, configure failed to find the ECH-enabled SSL library, apparently due to the existence of ``$HOME/code/openssl-local-inst/lib/pkgconfig`` as a directory containing various settings.
 Deleting that directory worked around the problem but may not be the best solution.